blbadger/blbadger.github.io/smaller-lms.md

 		return x
 ```

+Note that it is tempting to skip a step and simply apply the triangular mask directly to the convolution weights by re-assigning the parameters of those weights to masked values of the original weights.
+This leads to a tricky problem after backpropegation: the original weights will not be updated!
+The optimizer (here AdamW) takes as an argument the model as it is initialized, but the parameters after masking during the forward pass are newly initialized at this time and will not be recognized by the optimizer.

 ### Training

 We make use of the `transformers.trainer()` module, which has a couple very useful features for ease of use: automatic logging checkpointing the model and optimizer states, masking loss on the pad token, 16 bit mixed precision numerical stabilization etc. For testing purposes I also used the following barebones trainer (note that this does not mask pad token loss and should not be used for an actual training run):